blbadger/blbadger.github.io/smaller-lms.md

 ### Flat Mixers Train Faster

-The results in the last section were obtained without any hyperparameter optimization or architectural tuning methods, so it stands to reason that simply tweaking the
+The results in the last section were obtained without any hyperparameter optimization or architectural tuning methods, so it stands to reason that simply tweaking the model architecturs could result in smaller fixed-compute (12 hours on an rtx 3060 given 12 GB vRAM) loss.
+If the llama model width is increased to $d_{model}=256$, the loss after 12 hours is lower than for the $d_{model}=128$ version (1.99 and 2.03 training and validation, respectively), which

 When examining the ability of a model to [represent](https://blbadger.github.io/language-discreteness.html) its input, it was found that input representation of tokens whose output was masked (called 'non-self' tokens on the linked page) is accurate for untrained masked mixers if either the model were relatively large ($d_{model}=1024, \; n=24$ or $d_{model}=2048, \; n=8$) or else if the model remained small $d_{model}=512, \; n=8$ but the expanded sequential convolutions were replaced with a single convolution as shown in a previous section on this page.

-This suggests that these 'flat' mixers may be able to be trained more effectively than the expanded convolution mixers or transformers, and it turns out that this appears to be the case: a $d_{model}=512, \; n=8$ flat mixer (requiring 3.59 GB vRAM to train on a context window of 512 tokens) achieves a training loss of 1.842 and a validation loss of 1.895 after 12 hours on TinyStories.
-Even one compares loss at a fixed number of updates, the flat mixer still outperforms the transformer by a wide margin: 2.116 versus 2.471 loss, respectively, at 114000 steps.
+This suggests that these 'flat' mixers may be able to be trained more effectively than the expanded convolution mixers or transformers, and it turns out that this appears to be the case: a $d_{model}=512, \; n=8$ flat mixer (requiring 3.59 GB vRAM to train on a context window of 512 tokens) achieves a training loss of 1.842 and a validation loss of 1.895 after 12 hours on TinyStories, which is lower than the $d_{model}=256, \; n=8$ transformer$ that requries more than double the memory (1.99 and 2.03 training and validation, respectively).

+Even one compares loss at a fixed number of updates, the flat mixer still outperforms the $d_{model}=128$ transformer by a wide margin: 2.116 versus 2.471 loss, respectively, at 114000 steps (although it achieves a somewhat higher loss than the $d_{model]=256$ transformer on a .
 This is most notable as the flat mixer has around a third of the 'effective' parameters that the transformer has.

 For the same prompt in the last section ("One day, a little boy..."), the trained flat mixer yields